Basketball moves: Drawing contact

 An offensive move intended to produce a foul call on the defensive player.
 A typical strategy is to drive into a defensive player whose feet are not stationary.
 When the two players make bodily contact, a blocking foul can be called on the defensive player.
 If the defensive player has a set position (i.e., both feet are stationary and arms are not in a downward motion), the contact can result in a charging foul against the offensive player (this is known as taking the charge for the fouled defensive player).
 Another way of drawing contact is to pump fake and then jump towards the defender, make contact and then shoot; this gets you to the foul line.
 If you make the basket (often made in the paint), you get the basket and one foul shot.
-Players like DeMar DeRozan, Paul Pierce, James Harden, Kobe Bryant, Damian Lillard, and Dwyane Wade have mastered the art of drawing contact.
+Players like DeMar DeRozan, Paul Pierce, James Harden, Kobe Bryant, Shai Gilgeous-Alexander Damian Lillard, and Dwyane Wade have mastered the art of drawing contact.